sheepolata/WorldInConflictSim/README.md

 ## News and DevLogs

+### 11/04/2021

+Add road generation on the map, using A\* implemenation on the Map.
+Quite inefficient with large sized maps, recommended with map size 150 max.
+Higher values will yield in very long computation time for A\*.
+Will think of an improvement at some point.

+Created a parameters.py to hold all enumerations and diverse parameters.

 ### 09/04/2021

 Map has now 3 Perlin noise layers, one for the basic terrain, one for the forests and one for the deserts.
 Much slower generation because of the 3 Perlin noise layers.